 Personally, we have hosted and attended tournaments that have done it both ways.
 Some prefer to run the tournament manually while others love using software.

 >>READ MORE: Why Pickleball Tournament Software is so Beneficial<<

 There are pros and cons to each.
 In this section, we’ll take a look at game-day management since registration is addressed in a different section.

 As previously mentioned, learning new software takes time.
 How tech-savvy are you and your team?
 If you have time to dedicate to learning software, it can make your game-day run smoothly.
-However, in order to use software for your tournament, you will need a laptop and reliable internet connection with a power outlet nearby.
+However, in order to use software for your tournament, you will need a laptop and a reliable internet connection with a power outlet nearby.
 You can also choose to have a printer and scanner on-site.

 Speaking of facilitating court assignments, Pickleball Brackets, as an example, even has a texting feature alerting players of their current court assignments and a confirmation of their match results.

 Running a tournament manually minimizes the risk of technical difficulties or internet problems.
 However, if you choose to run it manually, then you will need to keep close track of which teams are next scheduled to play and you will have to manually enter results and fill out the brackets manually.
 After doing both, I recommend using software to run a tournament.